Polyu-E-formula-Racing-Team/.github/profile/README.md

 # Introduction For New Member

 This is the introduction document for new members.
-We highly recommend any new members to read this introduction to study the function of GitHub and our naming system.
+We highly recommend any new members to read this introduction to study the function of GitHub.

-Check out the [Guide to new member](https://github.com/Polyu-E-formula-Racing-Team/Guide-for-new-member) for all the guide.
+Check out the [Full Guide to new member](https://github.com/Polyu-E-formula-Racing-Team/Guide-for-new-member) for all the guide.

 ## GitHub: What is it & How to use